-Battlegroup at first seems like a team deathmatch game where players wandering into the wrong part of the map can be disabled if not destroyed by an enemy ship carrier and granting the other team a free point.
+Battlegroup at first seems like a Team Deathmatch game where players wandering into the wrong part of the map can be disabled, if not destroyed by an enemy ship carrier and granting the other team a free point.
 And at the end of the round the team with the most points wins, with a certain exception I’ll get to in a moment.
-But in reality this seems close to a moba style mechanic.
-Both teams in the play mode have their own carrier, at which ships can repair and rearm.
-This is where that ship customization comes back.
-For traveling weapons platforms that deploy, detach and return to base for resupply.
-For scout ships that hold low enough visibility profiles to sneak under the nose of enemy ships and find the location of the carrier. slow moving heavy attack vessel with point defense, fighters that are light on armor but have massive dps.
-This really is where ship customization helps the player reach the goal of Battle Group(BG) I had mentioned earlier.
+But in reality, this seems close to a moba style mechanic.
+Both teams in this play mode have their own carrier, at which ships can repair and rearm.
+This is where that ship customization mechanic could shine.
+For traveling weapon platforms that deploy, detach and then return to base to resupply.
+For scout ships that hold low enough visibility profiles to sneak under the nose of enemy ships and find the location of the carrier.
+Slow moving heavy attack vessels with point defense, fighters that are light on armor but have massive damage output.
+This really is where ship customization helps the player reach the goal of Battle Group I had mentioned earlier.
 Destroying the enemy carrier.
 The round limit is the time the player has to destroy the carrier and doing so ends the round early with a victory point to the team with their carrier intact.
-But alas it seems the only BG server I found preferred rounds too short for any of my dps builds to sink a carrier.
-Which meant I spent the remaining rounds playing like it were the usual Team Death Match.
+But alas it seems the only Battle Group server I found preferred rounds too short for any of my dps builds to sink a carrier.
+Which meant I spent the remaining rounds playing as if I were playing Team Death Match.

 Played on PC(steam)